gabricc/typescript-journey/02basics/myArrays.md

 - `filter()`: Filter elements based on a condition
 - `reduce()`: Reduce array to a single value

 All these operations maintain type safety in TypeScript.
+For example, if you use `map()` on a string array, TypeScript will ensure that your mapping function either returns strings or explicitly declares a different return type.
+This helps prevent type-related errors and ensures that your code is more predictable and easier to maintain.